rbind/njtierney.com/content/consulting.md

 - **Code Review & Optimisation**: Applying principles refined through years of collaborative development and maintenance of open-source statistical software.
 I can help make your code easier to read and maintain, and make your code run faster.

-## Knowledge Transfer
+## Training

 - **Teaching**: Building on my experience as a university lecturer in data analysis and business analytics at Monash University.
-I can deliver courses on the Tidyverse, Quarto, R package development, data visualisation, data analytics, exploratory data analysis, general R programming skills, using git and github, and developing reproducible pipelines using targets.
+I can deliver courses on the Tidyverse, [Quarto](https://qmd4sci.njtierney.com/), [R package development](https://rpkgess.njtierney.com/), data visualisation, data analytics, exploratory data analysis, general R programming skills, using git and github, and [developing reproducible pipelines using targets](https://github.com/njtierney/gentle-intro-targets).

 - **Mentoring**: I can meet with you or a small group on a regular basis to develop customised material and code review, so you can improve your data analytic skills.

-# My Approach

-1. **Understand**: Applying active listening techniques from my counselling training to fully grasp your challenges
-2. **Analyse**: Examining your data and workflow to identify opportunities for improvement
-3. **Develop**: Creating bespoke solutions using state-of-the-art methods
-4. **Implement**: Providing clear documentation to facilitate knowledge transfer
-5. **Refine**: Iteratively improve solutions based on feedback and results

-# Real-World Impact

-My work extends beyond academia into practical applications:

-- Supporting infectious disease modelling during my time with [Prof. Nick Golding's](https://www.thekids.org.au/contact-us/our-people/g/nick-golding/) [IDEM team](https://www.thekids.org.au/our-research/brain-and-behaviour/child-health-analytics-research-program/infectious-disease-ecology-and-modelling/) (2021-2025).
-I developed the [conmat package](https://github.com/idem-lab/conmat) with [Prof. Nick Golding](https://www.thekids.org.au/contact-us/our-people/g/nick-golding/) and [Dr. Michael Lydeamore](https://www.michaellydeamore.com/) and others, which was formed an important component of the [Doherty Institute Modelling Report](https://www.doherty.edu.au/our-work/institute-themes/viral-infectious-diseases/covid-19/covid-19-modelling/modelling), which was used to advise on the National Plan to transition Australia's National COVID Response.
-- Developing optimisation solutions with [maxcovr](https://github.com/njtierney/maxcovr) for resource allocation problems.
-In my PhD I developed methods to [identify new locations for Automatic External Defibrillator (AEDs) in Switzerland](https://www.sciencedirect.com/science/article/pii/S0300957218300650).

-# About Dr. Nick Tierney

-Beyond my technical work, I really enjoy getting outside.
-I completed the 4,270km [Pacific Crest Trail](https://en.wikipedia.org/wiki/Pacific_Crest_Trail) hike in 2023, demonstrating the same persistence and problem-solving approach I bring to complex data analysis.
-This experience reinforced my belief that careful planning, adaptability, and determination are key to successfully navigating both wilderness trails, and data landscapes.
-You can read more about me at [bio](https://www.njtierney.com/bio/).
+I've previously run code review in the [infectious disease ecology and modelling team](https://www.thekids.org.au/our-research/brain-and-behaviour/child-health-analytics-research-program/infectious-disease-ecology-and-modelling/), [live streamed my review of R packages](https://www.youtube.com/@NicholasTierney/streams), and also led [rOpenSci coworking sessions](https://ropensci.org/coworking/).

 # Let's Solve Your Data Challenges